unc-jpquinn/engl105_astronaut_data/README.md

 ![Visualization](https://github.com/user-attachments/assets/43204416-08d4-451b-8817-0cf38d19815b)
 >Bar Chart created with Tableau

+## Need Help?
+This repository was created for a course project and isn’t actively maintained.
+You’re welcome to [open an issue](../../issues) if you have a question, but responses aren’t guaranteed.

 ## Maintainers & Contributors
 This repository is maintained by **unc-jpquinn** as part of an ENGL105 course project.
 All contributions were made by the repository owner.

-## Need Help?
+## License
-This repository was created for a course project and isn’t actively maintained.
-You’re welcome to [open an issue](../../issues) if you have a question, but responses aren’t guaranteed.
+This project is for educational purposes and does not include a specific license.
+Please refer to the original Tidy Tuesday license terms for dataset use.